 Note that the time on Hypernode is configured to UTC, so the times used in the crontab are one or two hours later than Central European Time.
 More information about cronjobs can be found in Configure Cronjobs on Hypernode.

-For Hypernode Professional and Excellence hosting plans free backups are available.
-If you need a backup, contact us via email@example.com.
-Hypernode Start and Grow plans do not have free backups included, but we can make one available for 100 euros excl VAT per backup.
-Alternatively you manually configure backups yourself, which is a cheaper solution.
+For Hypernode Pelican, Falcon S (or up) and Eagle hosting plans free backups are available.
+If you need a backup, contact us via firstname.lastname@example.org.
+Hypernode Pelican S and Falcon XS (used to be Grow) plans do not have free backups included, but we can make one available for 25 euros excl VAT per backup.

 Downgrade or Cancel Your Previous Plan